The Cleaning Lady (American TV series)

 The Cleaning Lady is an American crime drama television series developed by Miranda Kwok, based on the 2017 Argentine television series La chica que limpia.
 The series premiered on Fox on January 3, 2022.
-In April 2022, it was renewed for a second season, which premiered on September 19, 2022.
-In February 2023, the series was renewed for a third season, which premiered on March 5, 2024.
-In May 2024, the series was renewed for a fourth season, which premiered on March 25, 2025.
-In June 2025, the series was canceled after four seasons.
+It aired for four seasons until June 2025, when the series was canceled.

 Premise

 The Cleaning Lady centers on Thony De La Rosa, a Cambodian-Filipino former surgeon who is currently working and living in Las Vegas.
 She is in the US on an expired visa with her five-year-old son Luca, who has a rare and life-threatening medical disorder for which he needs a cutting-edge bone marrow treatment, which is only available in Las Vegas.
 In order to do so, Thony makes a living as a cleaning service worker alongside her sister-in-law, Fiona.
 After Thony witnesses a murder and is discovered by Arman Morales, the perpetrator, she is offered a job both as a cleaner and a doctor within Arman's criminal organization that could pay well enough to help her son and her family.
 As a result, Thony begins living a double life, keeping secrets from her family, while cleaning up crime scenes and evading the law.